 Students should contact the Health Center directly regarding questions about their health or medical records.
 A signed HIPPA release is required for the Health Center staff to communicate with any other individual.
 Please note that a signed FERPA release does not apply to Health Center interactions.

 6. Living on Campus

 Resident students who deposit on or before May 1 will receive priority consideration for housing assignments.
 If you are a resident student, please fill out your housing questionnaire as soon as you submit your enrollment deposit.

 If you meet someone you’d like to request as a roommate (even after filling out your questionnaire), please make sure you both email email@example.com and mutually make the request.

-Your room and roommate assignment will be sent to your Elms College email address on Friday, July 13, 2018.
+Your room and roommate assignment will be sent to your Elms College email address by mid-July.

 Please contact your roommate over the summer and start the conversation about sharing a living space.

 When you move in, please complete a roommate agreement together.
 This will be sent to you by Residence Life after move in.

 You will have a Resident Advisor on your floor to help you navigate any questions or concerns related to your room assignment or roommate experience.

 7. Register for Accepted Students Day